MathLien/Distributed-File-System/README.md

 ```

 ## Writing a file
+First, create a file in the current directory.
+For example, do the following in a bash terminal:
 ```bash
 touch file.txt
 echo "This is text" >> file.txt
 ```
+Put the file on the distributed file system:
 ```bash
 java CLI put 127.0.0.1 9000 file.txt
 ```